InfuseAI/primehub-aws-cdk/FAQ.md

 # FAQ

-**Q: If I want to buy a license, how much will I have to pay?**
+### Q: How much does a license cost?

-We provide a starter plan with 999 USD/monthly with 3 active users, otherwise If you need more resources please [contact us](https://www.infuseai.io/company/contactus).
+We provide a starter plan with 999 USD/month with 3 active users.
+Please [contact us](https://www.infuseai.io/company/contactus) about your need.

-**Q: Does the license payment include AWS costs?**
+### Q: Does the license pricing includes AWS costs?

-No, you should pay the infrastructe fee by yourself.
+No. Check your AWS billing system for the cost of your infrastructure.

-**Q: How many resources usage on AWS by PrimeHub 1-Click**
+### Q: What's the minimum resources required by PrimeHub 1-Click

-PrimeHub created by 1-Click will default to use **1*t3.xlarge EC2 instance** and **1*EKS cluster**.
+By default, PrimeHub 1-click requires **1*t3.xlarge EC2 instance** and **1*EKS cluster**.

-**Q: If I going to use 1 click install on AWS, how much will I have to pay for AWS?**
+### Q: What's the estimated cost for the minimum require requirement?

- It will cost around US$200 per month by default installation by PrimeHub 1-Click.
+About USD$200 per month.